 If the walls of the Noble Hardee Mansion could talk, they’d have to speak up to be heard over the hoard of antiques jostling for attention in their rooms.

-Billing itself as the “last unrestored grand mansion of Savannah,” this decaying southern gem lives up to its own hype; paint peels, plaster crumbles, and genteel neglects.
-Currently an antique store, it will be mecca for those who love old stuff, enjoy decrepitude-induced shivers, or any combination thereof.
+Billing itself as the “last unrestored grand mansion of Savannah,” this decaying southern gem lives up to its own hype: peeling paint, crumbling plaster, and genteel neglect.
+Currently an antique store, it is a mecca for those who love old stuff, enjoy decrepitude-induced shivers, or any combination thereof.

 What whispered intrigue was overheard by this fragment of hand-painted 18th-century French wallpaper?
 Whom did this Victorian toy belong to and what did they grow up to be?
 What dreams were dreamed under this frayed and threadbare quilt?
 And how on earth are these 150-year-old floors supporting a forest’s worth (at least) of antique chairs, cabinetry, and bed frames?